AdeetyaU/Face-Recognition-GUI/README.md

 #### Credits :gift_heart:
 ---------------------------
 Thanks to [KMHMubin](https://github.com/kmhmubin/) for the initial source code !
-This is an updated version of [my CLI based project](https://github.com/AdeetyaU/Face-Recognition-Attendance-Program) with the addition of a GUI for an easier accessibility
+This is an updated version of [my CLI based project](https://github.com/AdeetyaU/Face-Recognition-Attendance-Program) with the addition of a GUI for an easier accessibility and better looking interface!

 ## Next Update:
 ---------------------------